-A hospitalist is a physician who specializes in caring for patients during their stay in the hospital.
-The hospitalist’s primary focus is internal medicine, which involves the medical care of a patient from the time of admission until the patient leaves the hospital.
-The hospitalist reviews a new patient’s past medical records, consults with primary care physicians, and performs a comprehensive history and physical examination when a patient is admitted.
-The hospitalist coordinates medical care while patients are admitted and is available to spend time with the patient and their family to discuss the patient’s care.
+A Hospitalist is a physician who specializes in caring for patients during their stay in the hospital.
+The hospitalist’s primary focus is providing medical care to a patient from the time of admission until the patient leaves the hospital.
+The Hospitalist reviews a new patient’s past medical records, notifies the primary care physician, and performs a comprehensive history and physical examination when a patient is admitted.
+The Hospitalist coordinates medical care while patients are admitted and is available to spend time with the patient and their family to discuss the patient’s care.
 The hospitalist also works with nurses, case managers, and other physicians to design and coordinate an individual treatment plan for each patient.

-We have several hospitalists on staff, which means patients may have more than one hospitalist manage their care during their stay.
+We are fortunate to have many highly qualified Hospitalists on staff, which means patients may have more than one Hospitalist manage their care during their stay.
 Hospitalists do not have a medical practice outside the hospital and focus solely on caring for patients admitted to the hospital.

-The hospitalist is in charge of a patient’s care while in the hospital, but the patient’s primary care provider is welcome to check on him or her and discuss the patient’s care with the hospitalist during their stay.
-All pertinent information regarding a patient’s hospital stay will be shared with his or her primary care provider.
+The Hospitalist is in charge of a patient’s care while in the hospital, but the patient’s primary care provider is welcome to check on him or her and discuss the patient’s care with the hospitalist during their stay.
+All pertinent information regarding a patient’s hospital stay will be shared with the primary care provider.

-After patients are discharged, follow-up care should be discussed with their primary care physician regarding any further medical needs.
-If a patient does not have a primary care provider, the hospitalist will refer the patient to a physician on the medical staff for follow-up and subsequent medical care.
+After patients are discharged, follow-up care should be discussed with the primary care physician regarding any further medical needs.
+If a patient does not have a primary care provider, the Hospitalist will refer the patient to a physician on the medical staff for follow-up and subsequent medical care.

-Because our hospitalists keep a close eye on your care, combined with the vast range of services provided at The Queen’s Medical Center – West Oahu, you will get back home sooner.
+Because our Hospitalists keep a close eye on your care, combined with the vast range of services provided at The Queen’s Medical Center – West O‘ahu, you will heal more quickly.
 When it is determined that you are ready to be discharged, your primary care physician will be updated on your progress and discharge plan.
 Before returning home, our case managers and social workers can help to schedule a follow-up appointment with your primary care physician and assist with other needs.

-During your stay, your hospitalist is partnered with a case manager and they collaborate to ensure that your plan of care and discharge from the hospital runs smoothly.
+During your stay, your Hospitalist is partnered with a case manager and social worker, and they collaborate to ensure that your plan of care and discharge from the hospital runs smoothly.
 This eases your transition back to your daily home lifestyle and improves your continuity of care after you leave Queen’s.

 If you are a patient, please contact your Hospitalist through your nurse.
 If you have any other questions about our Hospitalist services, please contact us through the address or phone number listed below.